 Meanwhile, Fannie Flagg was a lesbian that whole time.
 Do you think she ever got pissed off that Charles wore his sexuality like a fucking top hat and gloves?
 I mean, not to undercut the greatness of CNR, but he didn’t really do anything with his life outside of being bitchy on game shows.
 That’s what he’s remembered for: being the gay guy on “Match Game.”
 Fannie Flagg was sitting on Fried Green Tomatoes all those years.
 I wonder how she feels about that.
 I wonder how the homosexual community feels about that.
 There’s a juxtaposition there I’m a little afraid to get into because I don’t want to offend anyone.
 For the record, I think Charles Nelson Reilly was an unspeakable legend and Fannie seems just amazing, and they’re definitely both on my short list of celebs from any time period I’d kill to hang out with.

 4. On every episode of “Match Game” I’ve seen, Gary Burghoff is like the biggest asshole ever.
 He’s just ragging on everybody in a not-very-joking manner like a miserable little dwarf.
 What’s up, Radar?
 Angry you’re always under Harry Morgan’s thumb?

-5. Preliminary research has proven that Brett Somers was remarkably hotter on “Match Game ’73” than she was on “Match Game ’74.”
+5. Preliminary research has proven that Brett Somers is remarkably hotter on “Match Game ’73” than she is on “Match Game ’74.”
 That separation from Jack Klugman really took its toll.

 6. How come they kept updating the year like that?
 Did they think people would think they were just showing reruns for five years or whatever?
 That’s really weird.
 Imagine if they did that with other shows.
 “ALF ’90.”
 “Lost ’08.”
 Weird, right?